Microsoft/MCW-Lift-and-Shift-ARM/Hands-on Lab/HOL step-by-step - Azure Resource Manager.md

     and if it is not, click the Windows icon in the bottom left corner, and type in Visual Studio.
 You should see the start icon.

-    > Tip: Login to Visual Studio using the same credentials you use to login to Azure.
+    > **Tip**: Login to Visual Studio using the same credentials you use to login to Azure.

 2. Choose **File**, and **New Project**.
 Then, choose **Cloud** followed by **Azure Resource Group**.